ohmvaghela/Learn/go/basic_syntax.md

 }
 ```

-## Custom Types in Go
+## Custom Types/ ***Derived Types*** in Go
-- Go allows you to create custom types, which can enhance code readability and type safety.
+- Go allows you to create derived types, which can enhance code readability and type safety.
 Here's a breakdown of the examples:

-**1. Custom Type Based on a Built-in Type (String)**
+**1. Derived Type Based on a Built-in Type (String)**

-- You can create custom types based on existing types like `string`, `int`, etc.
+- You can create derived types based on existing types like `string`, `int`, etc.
-- This allows you to add methods specific to your custom type.
+- This allows you to add methods specific to your derived type.

 ```go
 type extendedString string